fly-lang/fly/llvm/docs/ReportingGuide.rst

 possible, please include as much information as you can.
 If you feel comfortable, please consider including:

-* Your contact info (so we can get in touch with you if we need to follow up).
+* Your contact info (so we can getValue in touch with you if we need to follow up).
 * Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, please try to include them as well.
 * When and where the incident occurred.
 Please be as specific as possible.